 People here enjoy just about every outdoor kind of fun short of mountain climbing.
 And you have to start with horses.
 For more than 100 years, Aiken has been the training ground for all the great equestrian sports.

 But if your sport doesn’t require a bucket of oats, the golf courses are world class.
 And for those who enjoy nature and walking, the area offers plenty of public parks, and tranquil gardens.
-For true outdoor junkies, hunting, fishing boating and water sports abound at nearby lakes and state parks, and numerous paths provide endless hours of hiking, biking and horseback riding.
+For true outdoor junkies, hunting, fishing, boating and water sports abound at nearby lakes and state parks, and numerous paths provide endless hours of hiking and biking.

 Hiking, Parks and Natural Features »

 Yoga, Pilates, Tai chi, Qigong and Chiogalates »

 Historic Tours »